-Snake-necked turtle (Chelodina longicollis) characterized by long necks that can bend and move in a serpentine fashion.
+Snake-necked turtle (Chelodina longicollis) characterized by long necks that can bend and move in a serpentine fashion was first described in 1794.
 Snake-necked turtles are a group of side-necked turtles with necks that range from nearly as long as to slightly longer than the shell.

 In fact, they inhabit the waterways of Australia and southern New Guinea and possess the longest neck of any group of turtles in the world.
 Because the neck is so long that it cannot be retracted completely beneath the margin of the shell.
 There are six species of turtles belonging to the genera Chelodina and Macrochelodina in family Chelidae,

 All aquatic turtles are great swimmers